Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Abstract

 \section{Abstract}

-{Robots too small to see by eye have rapidly evolved in recent years thanks to the incorporation of on-board microelectronics.
-Semiconductor circuits have been used in microrobots capable of executing controlled wireless steering \cite{miskin_electronically_2020, reynolds_microscopic_2022}, prescribed legged gait patterns \cite{miskin_electronically_2020, reynolds_microscopic_2022}, and user-triggered transitions between digital states \cite{reynolds_microscopic_2022}.
-Yet these promising new capabilities have come at the steep price of complicated fabrication.
-Even though circuit components can be reliably built by semiconductor foundries, currently available actuators for electronically integrated microrobots are built with intricate multi-step cleanroom protocols and use mechanisms like articulated legs \cite{miskin_electronically_2020, reynolds_microscopic_2022} or bubble generators \cite{solovev_catalytic_2009,fomin_propulsion_2014,chi_review_2018} that are hard to design and control.
-Here, we present a propulsion system for electronically integrated microrobots that can be built with a single step of lithographic processing, readily integrates with microelectronics thanks to low current/low voltage operation (1V, 10nA), and yields robots that swim at speeds over one body length per second.
-Inspired by work on micromotors, these robots generate electric fields in a surrounding fluid, and by extension propulsive electrokinetic flows \cite{zhang_janus_2017,campbell_experimental_2019,kuron_toward_2018,moran_phoretic_2017,brooks_shape-directed_2019,wang_catalytically_2013}.
+Semiconductor microelectronics are emerging as a powerful tool for building smart, autonomous robots too small to see with the naked eye.
+Yet a number of existing microrobot platforms, despite significant advantages in speed, robustness, power consumption, or ease of fabrication, have no clear path towards electronics integration, limiting their intelligence and sophistication when compared to electronic cousins.
+Here, we show how to upgrade a self-propelled particle into an an electronically integrated microrobot, reaping the best of both in a single design.
+Inspired by electrokinetic micromotors, these robots generate electric fields in a surrounding fluid, and by extension propulsive electrokinetic flows.
 The underlying physics is captured by a model in which robot speed is proportional to applied current, making design and control straightforward.
-As proof, we build basic robots that use on-board circuits and a closed-loop optical control scheme to navigate waypoints and move in coordinated swarms.
-Broadly, solid-state propulsion clears the way for robust, easy to manufacture, electronically controlled microrobots that operate reliably over months to years.} \keywords{ }
+As proof, we build basic robots that use on-board circuits and a closed-loop optical control scheme to navigate waypoints and move in coordinated swarms at speeds of up to one body length per second.
+Broadly, the unification of micromotor propulsion with on-robot electronics clears the way for robust, fast, easy to manufacture, electronically programmable microrobots that operate reliably over months to years.